Chinanhatne/Cup_Guesser/README.md

 Have Python installed and add to PATH

 # How to run
-Download the 'CupGuesser.py' and create a text file named 'best_score.txt'.
+Download the 'CupGuesser.py' and create a text-file named 'best_score.txt' in the same diractory with 'CupGuesser.py'.

 Open terminal and navigate to the directory contain 'CupGuesser.py' (ussualy in Download directory).